 The FDA’s Food Code outlines guidelines for glove use in restaurants and other food service establishments.
 According to the code, food workers must wear gloves when they are handling ready-to-eat foods such as fruits, vegetables, sandwiches, or any other foods that will not be cooked before being consumed.
 Additionally, gloves must be worn whenever any type of contact with raw meat or poultry is necessary.

 In addition to the Food Code regulations, each state has its own laws regarding glove use by food workers.
 For example, California requires all food handlers who work with raw meat or poultry to wear single-use disposable gloves at all times in order to prevent cross-contamination of foods.
 In New York State, however, gloves are only required for deli slicers and similar equipment operators; in most cases, hand washing is deemed sufficient protection from cross-contamination risks.

 When using gloves correctly as part of your daily job routine as a food worker, there are certain practices that should always be followed.
 First and foremost, hands should always be washed with soap and water before putting on new disposable gloves.

 Additionally, it is important not to touch anything other than the intended food items while wearing gloves; this includes utensils or other objects which may come into contact with future batches of prepared foods.
 Finally, gloves should always be changed whenever they become damaged or contaminated in any way – even if this means changing them several times throughout your shift!

-- In the case of preparing fresh fruits and vegetables which are served raw.
+- In the case of preparing fresh fruits and vegetables, which are served raw.

-- While handling frozen meats and fishes.
+- While handling frozen meats and fish.

 - While preparing bread, cooking, and other bakery items.

-- While handling ice.
+- While handling ice